sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/README.md

 ## **Ethics**
 Ethical Ai/ Sprites stealing/copywrite stealing/addiction/ guilt/money

 The ethics of game devlopment have caused many discusses on ethical issues.
-An ongoing issue that has become more prominant over the years is data useage to form and devlop game making AI.
-This has become a situation that not only
+An ongoing issue that has become more prominant over the recent years is data useage to form and devlop game making AI.
+This is because the AIs that create code and games such as **examples** and .... use data from other .... proof exmaplin to build these code makers.
+Addtionall in the industriy AI being trained on peoples code may take over the jobs of the people designing the code this is important to consider as ....
+I woudld also consider these work layoffs to be enthical in itself as

+Devlopers on the games such as myself adn coprate copanys incoprate many techniques such as these layoffs to ensure they make money.
+This is because like all industrys money is the goal and in dpoing so they have to make addictive games... make money/....

+to sumrise game devlopment as a whole has many ethical issues from ... to .. maybe topics

 ## Bib REFRENCE STYFAWFA